 How can the government maintain a multi-racial Parliament despite a Chinese-majority population?
 A non-Chinese candidate would be at a disadvantage as he might not be able to connect with the majority in terms of race, language and even religion.
 However, the implementation of the Group Representation Constituency (GRC) scheme ensures that a minimum of one non-Chinese will be involved in the governance of a GRC, giving a voice to other ethnic groups.

-The primary and secondary school curriculum in Singapore includes civics and moral education.
+The primary and secondary school curricula in Singapore includes civics and moral education.
 The syllabus helps students to better understand different religions and cultures.
 There is also an experiential aspect where students engage in activities, heritage trails and visit heritage centres to appreciate the various cultures and religions that make up Singapore’s uniqueness.